UbuntuAsahi/ubuntu-asahi/README.md

 The default username and password are both **ubuntu**.
 Root access can be achieved via `sudo`.

+### Can I dual-boot macOS and Linux?

+Yes!
+The installer can automatically resize your macos partition according to your liking and install Ubuntu in the freed up space.
+Removing macos is not even supported at the moment since it is required to update the system firmware.

 ## Building

 If you do not want to use the prebuilt disk image, you can build one yourself with the instructions below.